kroumieh1993/realtek/readme.txt

-= Do all Estatik Themes support Estatik 4.0? =
+= Do all Realtek Themes support Realtek 4.0? =

-No, not all Estatik Themes support Estatik 4.0 version.
-Currently, only Estatik Realtor Theme supports 4.0 ver.
+No, not all Realtek Themes support Realtek 4.0 version.
+Currently, only Realtek Realtor Theme supports 4.0 ver.
 We will also add Portal Theme support.
 All other themes are incompatible with 4.0 ver. but you still can use it and count on our support.
 If you upgraded the plugin using Native Theme, for example, you can deactivate the plugin and install back the previous version.
 Nothing will be lost.

 = After upgrading to 4.0 something is wrong with properties images and pages. =

 Make sure that you proceeded with Migration properly.
-(Here)[https://estatik.net/docs-category/migration-from-3-x-to-4-ver/] is our quick guide how you need to migrate your listings and configuration.
+(Here)[https://realtek.net/docs-category/migration-from-3-x-to-4-ver/] is our quick guide how you need to migrate your listings and configuration.

 = Can I get back to 3.x version after upgrading to 4.0 ? =